tony-rsa/RPA-Challenge-Fresh-news-2-0/README.md

-# RPA News Scraper Solution
+# RPA News Scraper

 ---
-> This RPA News Scraper Solution showcases my ability to build a bot for the  purposes of process automation.
+> This News Scraper showcases my ability to build a bot for the  purposes of process automation.
 ---

 ## Overview